xtompok/bbsht1x/src/README.txt

 ========
 rpiSht1x
 ========
 This modules reads Humidity and Temperature from a Sensirion SHT1x sensor.
-I has been tested both with an SHT11 and an SHT15.
+It has been tested both with an SHT11 and an SHT15.

 It is meant to be used in a Raspberry Pi and depends on this module (http://code.google.com/p/raspberry-gpio-python/).